tompi/cheapino/readme.md

 Checkout the [build guide](doc/buildguide_v1.md) for more details and pictures.

+Checkout the [troubleshooting guide](doc/troubleshooting.md) if your Cheapino does not work.

 See the [firmware guide](doc/firmware.md) for how to build and customize keyboard firmware.

 If you just want to flash [Miryoku](https://github.com/manna-harbour/miryoku)